dan-velez/binarylogic/OperatingSystem/README.md

 One toolset.
 No overhead.
 JS applications are not lightweight.
 OS and systems apps focus on efficiancy.
 A lot to learn from this level of programming.

+Much progress to make.
+Bootloader is WIP.
+Bootloader should bootstrap into C.
+Need to learn how to memory is structured in x64 system.
+CPU registers, instruction set using Intel syntax.
+Compiled to machine code.
+At this level, there is ultimate control of hardware.
+Learn interrupts for each device and design a system and library to use them all.
+Implement own C library or use Java compiled to ASM.
+How to reference memory in Java?
+How to issue interupts?

+Understand the memory model, interupts, disk, devices, to freely program.

+## Register Machine Model ##
+* Sub type of Random Access Machines -> Stack Machine Model.
+* Model of Computation -> A mechanical process for performing comutations.
+* Earliest models were recursive function machines.
+* COunters, accumulators, stacks, and registers.
+* ARM and MIPS and Reduced Instruction Sets.
+* CISC (complex) come with different execution environments and security features.
+* Hybrid Instruction Set -> RISC as ALU in CISC envritonment.
+* There are several hundred instructions in the **x86_64** instruction set.
+* CPU fetches and executes instructions from memory.

+## BIOS ##
+* Provides service routines to clock, disk drives, network cards, TTY.
+* Interrupt vector is at the start of memory.
+* BIOS loads boot sector to 0x7c00 to avoid interferring w/ boot sector.
+* Bootloader needs to bootstrap OS into memory.
+* CPUS emulate older versions of CPUs.
+* x64 emulates the 8086
+* Need to switch CPU into 64 bit mode
+* BIOS does auto detection of hardware devices.
+* Interrupts - Run another instruction on device.
+* Each interrupt is a number, setup by BIOS initially at the start of memory.
+* Interrupt Vector table contains pointers to service routines.
+* e.g. read from disk or from network card.
+* Interrupts are ONLY available in Real 8086 mode.

+## Segment Registers ##
+* Memory is divided into segments, indexed by registers.
+Absolute address is calculated as the segment start address offsetted by specified address.

+* **data segment**, **stack segment**.

+* To calculate absolute address, the CPU multiples the value in the segment register and then adds your offset address.

+* Each segment represents logical division in memory: code, data, stack, heap, other program structures.

+* Segment number and offset number to address memory.
+* Segment Descriptor table contains the segment and includes info such as base address, length, access rights.

+* Paging has superseded segmentation. x64 contains both segmentation and paging.

+* `org` is for raw binray files and it sets the relative address for which to use addresses.
+Botloaded is always at 0x7c00, thereofore all addresses are realtive to this.
+Labels are relative to themselves and do not count.

+* **Segmentation** is the 16-bit memory model to access up to 1mb of memory.
+* x86 uses 4 registers to store the locations of segments: base addresses.
+* Segments are usually **64kb in size** and are moveable.
+If the base address is 0, this is **0-64kb**.
+    * **CS, DS, ES, SS** are all segment registers.

+* Add the base address to offset address to get absolute address.

+* Segments can overlap causing corruption.
+Bytes can be refered to in a number of different ways.
+This is what is meant when there is no memory protection.

+* CODE SEGMENT, DATA SEGMENT, EXTRA SEGMENT, STACK SEGMENT.

+## Protected Mode ##
+* Provides memory protection through descriptor tables that describe memory layout.